xzel23/utility/README.md

 ### 14.2.0

-- BREAKING: font handling has been refactored for both AWT and JavaFX, the old Font constructors have been deprecated and will be removed in a future release.
-To derive a font from a base font, use FontUtil as Font.deriveFont() has been removed.
+- BREAKING: font handling has been refactored for both AWT and JavaFX.
+Use FontUtil to get Font instances.
+  To derive a font from a base font, use FontUtil as well.

   The Font class has been enhanced with methods to retrieve metric data like ascent, descent, and space width